+The Genesis 60 is equipped with a BBQ on the front deck

-- Open the lid of the BBQ prior to lighting, never light a BBQ with the lid closed, serious injury can result. - Your BBQ propane is connected to the APPLIANCE side.
-Turn valve on: located at bottom left of the BBQ on the wall. - You can light the BBQ using the BBQ lighter from your kitchen. - · Look for a hole on the right side of the BBQ. - Light the BBQ lighter while holding it to the burner.
-Turn the knob to release propane. - The BBQ should ignite. - Do not use the BBQ while houseboat is in motion.
+• Open the lid of the BBQ prior to lighting, never light a BBQ with the lid closed, serious injury can result.

+• Your BBQ propane is connected to the APPLIANCE side.
+Turn propane valve "on" located to the bottom left of the BBQ on the wall.

+• Light the BBQ lighter while holding it to the burner.
+Turn the knob to release propane.

+• The BBQ should ignite.

+• Do not use the BBQ while houseboat is in motion.